-Contract revenues increased 14.5% to \$5.2 million for the three months ended June 30, 2006 as compared to \$4.6 million in the corresponding period of the prior fiscal year.
-This increase is largely due to increased funding at the federal, state and local levels throughout the country.
-In response to this growth in funding, we have increased our Transportation Systems staff by 9% in the three months ended June 30, 2006.
-We expect to continue to increase our Transportation Systems staff over the next couple quarters, although not at the same rate as in the three months ended June 30, 2006.
+Contract revenues increased 20.5% to \$5.9 million and 14.6% to \$16.3 million for the three and nine months ended December 31, 2006, respectively, as compared to \$4.9 million and \$14.2 million in the corresponding periods of the prior fiscal year.
+This increase was largely due to increased funding at the federal, state and local levels throughout the country.
+In response to this growth in funding, we have increased our Transportation Systems staff by 16% in the nine months ended December 31, 2006.
+We expect to continue to increase our Transportation Systems staff over the next couple quarters, although not at the same rate as in the nine months ended December 31, 2006.
 We believe the ability of our Transportation Systems business to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel.
 All of our contract revenues are derived from work performed in North America under a broad range of fixed price and cost plus fixed fee contracts.
+In September 2006 we were awarded a \$9.8 million contract from the Federal Highway Administration ("FHWA"), which covers a period of two years beginning April 2007 and contains renewal options extending through 2012.
+Although this contract is not expected to substantially affect the trend in contract revenues in our Transportation Systems business and although we cannot assure you that the full face amount of the contract will be spent or that any of the options will be exercised, we believe this contract helps to solidify our future FHWA business.

 Gross Profit.
-Total gross profit increased 6.8% to \$5.7 million for the three months ended June 30, 2006 as compared to \$5.4 million in the corresponding period of the prior fiscal year.
-Total gross profit as a percent of net sales and contract revenues decreased to 41.4% for the three months ended June 30, 2006 as compared to 44.3% for the corresponding period of the prior fiscal year.
+Total gross profit increased 14.0% to \$5.7 million and 10.0% to \$17.4 million for the three and nine months ended December 31, 2006, respectively, as compared to \$5.0 million and \$15.8 million in the corresponding periods of the prior fiscal year.
+Total gross profit as a percent of net sales and contract revenues decreased to 39.2% and 40.6% for the three and nine months ended December 31, 2006, respectively, as compared to 40.9% and 42.7% in the corresponding periods of the prior fiscal year.

-Gross profit as a percent of net sales was 44.7% for the three months ended June 30, 2006 compared to 50.1% in the corresponding period of the prior fiscal year.
-This decrease was primarily due to volume discounts given to our largest Automotive Sensors hardware customer, increased product support activities in our Roadway Sensors business, an increased level of lower margin non-recurring engineering services sold to our strategic partner Valeo in the current year period and the mix of products sold in the current quarter.
+Gross profit as a percent of net sales was 44.7% and 44.1% for the three and nine months ended December 31, 2006, respectively, compared to 46.4% and 47.8% in the corresponding periods of the prior fiscal year.
+This decrease was primarily due to volume discounts given to our largest Automotive Sensors hardware customer, and to a lesser extent, increased product support activities in our Roadway Sensors business, an increased level of lower margin engineering services provided to our strategic partner Valeo in the current year period and the mix of products sold in the current quarter.
 Gross profit as a percent of net sales generally fluctuates in any specific quarter based on customer mix.
+Gross profit as a percent of net sales has fluctuated over the last seven quarters from a high of 50.2% in the first quarter of our prior fiscal year to a low of 43.2% reported in our prior fiscal quarter ended September 30, 2006 mainly as a result of the above.